-^{(4) 15,769} of these restricted stock units vested on February 2, 2019, 13,439 of these restricted stock units will vest on February 7, 2020.
+These restricted stock units will vest on April 15, 2022.
 During the vesting periods, unvested restricted stock units earn dividend equivalents, which are credited as additional restricted stock units, subject to the same vesting and restricted periods as the original restricted stock units.